ankitarya72/Employee-Management-System/README.md

 ## Project Overview
 This is a **Employee Management System** built using **Python**, **Flask**, and **MySQL**.
-The project uses a **layered architecture**, making it easy to understand and maintain:
+The project follows a **layered architecture**, making it easy to understand and maintain:

-1. **Controller (Routes):** Defines Flask API endpoints to create, read, update, and delete employees, and delegates all business logic to the EmployeeService.
+1. **Controller (Routes):** Defines Flask API endpoints to create, read, update, and delete employees, and delegates all business logic to the `EmployeeService`.
-2. **Service:** Contains the business logic for validating employee data and handling create, read, update, and delete operations using the repository.
+2. **Service:** Contains the business logic for validating employee data and handling CRUD operations using the repository.
-3. **Repository:** Handles all database operations (CRUD) for employees using SQLAlchemy..
+3. **Repository:** Handles all database operations (CRUD) for employees using SQLAlchemy.
 4. **Models:** Defines the Employee database table structure and provides a method to convert employee data into a dictionary for API responses.
-5. **Global Exception Handling:** Catches errors globally, so you don’t need to write `try-except` in every API.
+5. **Global Exception Handling:** Catches errors globally, eliminating the need for `try-except` in every API.
-6. **Unit Tests:** Verifies that the code works as expected.
+6. **Unit Tests:** Ensures the code works as expected.

 ---